nwjs/node/doc/api/webcrypto.md

 * Type: {ArrayBuffer|TypedArray|DataView|Buffer|undefined}

-The `functionName` member represents represents the function name, used by NIST to define functions based on cSHAKE.
+The `functionName` member represents the function name, used by NIST to define functions based on cSHAKE.
 The Node.js Web Crypto API implementation only supports zero-length functionName which is equivalent to not providing functionName at all.